lookslikeom/lookslikeom/README.md

 ## Hi there 👋, I'm Om
-I’m a first year undergraduate at IIT Roorkee with a strong interest in Decentralized technologies.
+I’m a first year undergraduate at IIT Roorkee with a strong interest in Decentralized web (web3).
-My work so far has been centered around JavaScript based development and C++, and I’m currently transitioning towards learning Solidity and smart-contract development.
+My work so far has been centered around JavaScript based development and C++, and I’m currently transitioning towards learning Solidity and smart contract development.

-I’m particularly interested in blockchain and Web3 from a fundamentals perspective and fascinated by the growth of web3 these days.
+I’m particularly interested in blockchain and Web3 & fascinated by the growth of web3 these days.

 I also participated in Syntax Error which gave me a hands on experience to the world of development through my team's project